-From the runners standpoint, aid stations at a trail-race / ultramarathon exist so they have a place to get food and water so they can continue running and finish the race.
-From the race organizations standpoint, it gives us a place to check on the runners to make sure they are doing ok and are able to continue running – aid stations are also a place from where we track runners progress, record their numbers etc. Simply put, the primary reason we have aid stations is for the runners safety and to help the runners accomplish their goal of finishing the race.
+The most basic function of an aid station at a trail-race / ultramarathon is to provide runners with food and water so they can continue running and finish the race.
+From the race organizations standpoint, it gives us a place to check on the runners to make sure they are doing ok and are able to continue running.
+Aid stations are also a place from where we track runners progress, record their bib numbers etc. Simply put, the primary reason we have aid stations is for the runners safety and to help the runners accomplish their goal of finishing the race.

 Working an aid station – simplified:

-- Introduce yourself to your aid station mates and to the Ham Radio Operator(s) who are stationed at your aid station as well (cell phones are not reliable in this area, we rely on Ham Radio Operators for the majority of our communications – they can provide communication from aid station to aid station, from your aid station to the start / finish, from your aid station to the race director and in the event of an emergency can call for emergency services.)
+• Get yourself a name badge as this helps everyone identify you as a volunteer.
+Introduce yourself to your aid station mates and to the Ham Radio Operator(s) who are stationed at your aid station as well.
+Cell phones are not reliable at many of the aid station so we rely on Ham Radio Operators for the majority of official race communications.
+They can provide communication from aid station to aid station, from your aid station to the start / finish, from your aid station to the race director and in the event of an emergency can call for emergency services.

-- Get the aid station equipment set-up, put out food, mix HEED and be ready for the first runner.
+• Get the aid station equipment set-up, put out food and water, and be ready for the first runner.

-- Fill water bottles, help find drop bags, help get and prepare food – generally just be of assistance to the runners and offer encouragement.
-When not in use, keep food covered, cold, protected etc.
+• Fill water bottles, help find runners drop bags, help get and prepare food – generally just be of assistance to the runners and offer encouragement.
+When not in use, keep food covered, cold/hot, protected etc.

-- If a runner is having a medical problem, notify the Ham Radio Operators immediately so they can radio for help if needed.
+• If a runner is having a medical problem, notify the aid station captain, any identified medical personnel at your aid station (there may not always be one) and the Ham Radio Operators immediately so they can radio for help if needed.

-- When runners are come in to and are ready to leave the aid station and continue running, the HAM Radio Operators will record their race numbers and times in and out of the aid station – help to ensure that the runner is heading the right way on the trail when they leave.
+• When runners first come in, and later depart the aid station to continue running, the HAM Radio Operators will record their race numbers and times in and out of the aid station – help to ensure that the runner is heading the right way on the trail when they leave.
 Please also offer any assistance to the HAM Radio Operators in recording numbers and times especially during “peak” times when there are many runners coming in and out of your aid station.

-- The trail “sweeps” will be shortly behind the last runner on the last loop.
+• The trail “sweepers” will be shortly behind the last runner coming into the aid station.
 The sweeps are there to make sure that nobody is left behind / hurt on the trail, pick up course markings and pickup any garbage left on the trail.
+Be sure to offer the sweeps food and water when they arrive / before packing everything up.
 When the “sweeps” arrive, that is your cue that you can close your aid station.

-- Be sure to take care of yourself while volunteering.
-Get some rest from time to time, stay fed and hydrated throughout.
+• Be sure to take care of yourself while volunteering.
+Coordinate rest with your fellow volunteers, stay fed and hydrated throughout.